 3- Degenerated Mortals.
 They were once a normal band of mortals, but under the Lich's foul influence they have become wretched caricatures of what they once were.

 4- A group of clueless mortals.
 The Lich is pretending to be an eccentric or powerful mortal and has rather ordinary mortal servants.
 The mortals might not even realize the Lich is a Lich, or even an undead.

 5- A cult that worships it as a divine being.
 These cultists have never met anything that matches a description of a God other than the Lich.
 When it offered to grant them their wishes, they were eager to serve.

 6- The pre-Liches.
 The Lich is served by thousands of versions of itself culled from alternate universes, parallel realities and dead timelines.
 Time travel may be involved and shenanigans definitely are.

 1- To exact vengeance on a grand, impossible scale.
 Imagine a plague that kills 90% of mortals, plucking a star out of heaven and slamming it into the Earth or setting the whole world on fire.
 That kind of revenge.

 2- To take over the world and fix it.
 The Lich has big plans that it wishes to achieve with minimal bloodshed.
-This will take decades of grooming, but that is perfectly acceptable.
+This will take decades of grooming and plotting, but that is perfectly acceptable.

 3- To build an Empire of ageless, magical beings.
 An immortal race living in paradise until the End of Time.
 The only problem is getting there.